 Low-Carb Sausage and Kale Mock Lasagna Casserole (Video)

 This Low-Carb Sausage and Kale Mock Lasagna is so delicious, you won’t even miss the noodles!
 And this tasty low-carb casserole is also Keto, low-glycemic, gluten-free, and South Beach Diet friendly!
-Use the Diet-Type Index to find more recipes like this one.
+Use Casserole Recipes to find more recipes like this one.

 Watch the video to see if you might want to make

 Happy November everyone!
 I’m always happy when November comes around because Thanksgiving is my very favorite holiday, and before long we’ll go into high gear on the blog spotlighting Carb Conscious Thanksgiving Recipes.
 But before the Thanksgiving recipe frenzy gets started I really wanted to share the new photos I took for this Low-Carb Sausage and Kale Mock Lasagna Casserole.
 I just can’t say enough good things about this recipe that’s really the ultimate in low-carb comfort food!

 I love creating low-carb or South Beach Phase One recipe ideas that go beyond the usual grilled-meat-and-salad meals that many people rely on when they’re watching their weight.
 I had comfort food in mind when I came up with the idea for Ham and Cauliflower Casserole au Gratin, and this Low-Carb Sausage and Kale Mock Lasagna Casserole is another comforting casserole that’s so loaded with flavor that you won’t even miss the lasagna noodles.